jadenth0mas/BSOiD_analysis/README.md

 # BSOiD_analysis
-Code for BSOiD analysis as part of Dr. Bin Gu's Lab at The Ohio State University
+Code for Manuscript *Behavior decoding delineates seizure microfeatures and associated sudden death risks in mouse models of epilepsy* as part of Dr. Bin Gu's Lab at The Ohio State University